Guest post by Alison Hoy, founder of Brave Girl Birth.

 The big lesson: have these conversations out in the open.

 I was always very vocal about losing Marley.
-I felt like it was my job to educate people that this is a thing that happens to perfectly healthy women, babies and pregnancies.
+Yes I lost my pregnancy but I felt like it was my job to educate people that this is a thing that happens to perfectly healthy women, babies and pregnancies.
 It’s sad and traumatizing, but it is not rare.

 We are not alone.